CBS News controversies and criticism: Misrepresentation of 2017 Chicago torture incident

 In January 2017, after the events of the 2017 Chicago torture incident took place, CBS Radio News reported, "The viral video of a beating and knife attack in Chicago suggests the assault had racial overtones.
 CBS's Dean Reynolds tells us the victim is described as a mentally challenged teenager.
 In the video he is choked and repeatedly called the n-word.
 His clothes are slashed and he is terrorized with a knife.
 His alleged captors repeatedly reference Donald Trump."
 This description, which implied that a black victim was tortured by white Trump supporters, was criticized by conservatives, including Jack Armstrong and Joe Getty at the San Francisco CBS Radio News affiliate KCBS (AM).

 Misattributed footage of a hospital during the COVID-19 pandemic

 On March 25, 2020, the CBS This Morning news program aired a segment described in a teaser called "Desperation in New York as coronavirus cases there continue to skyrocket", which featured a clip of hospital personnel, equipment, and patients after a short clip featuring Deborah Birx, who was at the time serving as the White House Coronavirus Response Coordinator.
 However, the footage shown was actually that of a hospital in Bergamo, Italy aired three days earlier by Sky News and not from New York.
 CBS News later acknowledged the error, with a spokesperson from CBS attributing the error to "an editing mistake." and added that "We took immediate steps to remove it from all platforms and shows."
 One week later, CBS News used a short clip of the same Italian footage while referencing COVID-19 cases in Pennsylvania.

+Inside CECOT

+In December 2025, the 60 Minutes segment "Inside CECOT" on the Terrorism Confinement Center by correspondent Sharyn Alfonsi was postponed just before the scheduled broadcast within the US, generating widespread criticism in the US.
+Alfonsi stated in an e-mail to colleagues that "our story was screened five times and cleared by both CBS attorneys and Standards and Practices.
+It is factually correct" and "In my view, pulling it now—after every rigorous internal check has been met is not an editorial decision, it is a political one."

+Despite the last minute attempt to stop the broadcast, the segment continued to be released per schedule via a Global Television Network streaming service and was downloaded and distributed across other Internet services despite CBS News efforts to prevent distribution using DMCA take down notices.

+Some news commentators stated that killing the story was part of a larger shift from David Ellison.